apify/apify-docs/docs/crawling_basics/recap_collection_basics.md

 ---
 title: Recap data collection
-description: Review our Alexa Top Sites scraper and refresh our memory about its code and the programming techniques we used.
+description: Review our Alexa Top Sites scraper and refresh our memory about its code and the programming techniques we used to collect data.
 menuWeight: 21.1
-category: web scraping academy
 paths:
 - crawling-basics/recap-collection-basics
 ---